Manchester: 1880–1939: Impacts of industrialisation

-Blitz
+The Manchester Ship Canal was built between 1888 and 1894, in some sections by canalisation of the Rivers Irwell and Mersey, running 36 mi from Salford to Eastham Locks on the tidal Mersey.
+This enabled oceangoing ships to sail right into the Port of Manchester.
+On the canal's banks, just outside the borough, the world's first industrial estate was created at Trafford Park.
+Manchester began exporting its cotton to Africa as a way of paying for slaves to be purchased for the transatlantic slave trade.
+Manchester's relation to the slave trade and its reliance on the British Empire for its expansion forms a complex and controversial part of its history; historian Eric Williams, said it was a "tremendous dependence on the triangular trade that made Manchester" in 1944.

+Manchester continued to process cotton, and in 1913, 65% of the world's cotton was processed in the area.
+The First World War interrupted access to the export markets; combined with increased cotton processing in other parts of the world, this led to the rapid decline of the textile industry within the city.
+Furthermore, industry and employment suffered greatly as a result of the Great Depression, particularly due to its effect on the value of British exports.
+However, Manchester also saw a cultural revolution in the 1930s as locals tried to use greater creativity and local pride to counteract the effect of the status of the economy; this included the first formation of the British High Street, and embarking on infrastructure projects such as the Manchester Central Library.

+1939–1945: Second World War

 Like most of the UK, the Manchester area was mobilised extensively during the Second World War.
 For example, casting and machining expertise at Beyer, Peacock & Company's locomotive works in Gorton was switched to bomb making; Dunlop's rubber works in Chorlton-on-Medlock made barrage balloons; and just outside the city in Trafford Park, engineers Metropolitan-Vickers made Avro Manchester and Avro Lancaster bombers and Ford built the Rolls-Royce Merlin engines to power them.
 Manchester was thus the target of bombing by the Luftwaffe, and by late 1940 air raids were taking place against non-military targets.

-The biggest took place during the Christmas Blitz on the nights of 22/23 and 24 December 1940, when an estimated 467 long ton of high explosives plus over 37,000 incendiary bombs were dropped.
+The biggest air raids on the city during the war took place during the Christmas Blitz on the nights of 22–23 and 24–25 December 1940, when an estimated 467 long ton of high explosives plus over 37,000 incendiary bombs were dropped.
 A large part of the historic city centre was destroyed, including 165 warehouses, 200 business premises, and 150 offices.
 376 were killed and 30,000 houses were damaged.
-Manchester Cathedral, Royal Exchange and Free Trade Hall were among the buildings seriously damaged; restoration of the cathedral took 20 years.
+Manchester Cathedral, Royal Exchange and Free Trade Hall were among the buildings seriously damaged, with the restoration of the cathedral taking 20 years.
+In total, 589 civilians were recorded to have died as result of enemy action within the Manchester County Borough.